|Constructed of Indiana limestone, New Union Station opened for |

-The first train pulled out of Broad Street Station at 1:07 p.m. on January 6, 1919.
+The first train pulled out of the station at 1:07 p.m. on January 6, 1919.
 Designed by John Russell Pope, what was originally known as New Union Station was constructed on the site of what had been the Hermitage Country Club.
-A partnership of two railroad companies, the Richmond, Fredericksburg & Potomac Railroad and the Atlantic Coastline, built the station to satisfy the growing city’s needs.
+A partnership of two railroad companies, the Richmond, Fredericksburg & Potomac Railroad and the Atlantic Coast Line, built the station to satisfy the growing city’s needs.
+Later the station was renamed Broad Street Station and the Norfolk & Western line also came to use it.

 Directly across the street, at 2501 West Broad Street, the William Byrd Hotel opened in 1925.
-The twelve story hotel primarily catered to travelers heading north and south.
+The 12-story hotel catered to travelers heading north and south.
 At the other end of the block the Capitol Theater opened for business a couple of years later.
 It was the first movie theater in Richmond to be equipped for sound to screen talkies.

 Boasting a first class train station and the new businesses that popped up close by the area became a cosmopolitan neighborhood.
 After all, in those days residents of the Fan District lived within easy walking distance of direct access to the entire East Coast.

-The William Byrd’s barber shop open in 1927.
+The William Byrd’s barber shop opened in 1927.
 Legendary barber Willie Carlton began looking out of the barber shop’s windows at Davis Avenue in 1948.
-He bought the business in the 1950s.
-Carlton still works at that same barber shop, when he’s not playing golf.
-He usually comes in on Fridays and Saturdays.

 “Well, he was taking a little nap, out there in his Cadillac,” Carlton the storyteller recalled in a warm tone that signaled he could still see the picture he was describing.